martinellimarco/t2sz/README.md

 # t2sz
 It allows to compress a file or a tar archive with [Zstandard](https://github.com/facebook/zstd) splitting the file into multiple frames.

-It has 2 mode of operation.
+It operates in two modes.
 Tar archive mode and raw mode.

 By default it runs in tar archive mode for files ending with `.tar`, unless `-r` is specified.